-Under the annual contract with the WV State Police (WVSP), the issue of 'Bias" has been part of the annual contract.
+Under the annual contract with the WV State Police (WVSP), the issue of 'Bias' has been part of the annual contract.
 The document that the State Police inspection team member will not in any way forward any information regarding inspection schedules to an individual retailer or business associate during the entire inspection period.
-The Superintendent signs the agreement and each WV State Trooper, Youth Inspector and Adult Coordinator is provided a copy of their respective protocols.
+The Superintendent signs the Agreement, and each WV State Trooper, Youth Inspector and Adult Coordinator is provided a copy of their respective protocols.
 Additionally, the Youth Inspector signs a Participant Agreement that states that they understand that any information they collect or observe while completing the inspections will be kept confidential to the extent that the law allows.

-If "Yes" to 5c, please describe the state's procedure for minimizing risk of bias to the survey results from retailers alerting each other to the presence of the survey d.
+d.
 Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
 (Check one category only.)

-Enforcement is conducted only at those outlets randomly selected for the Synar survey.
+☐ Enforcement is conducted only at those outlets randomly selected for the Synar survey.
 Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
 Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. e.
-Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year? ☐ Yes ⊠ No f.
+Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year? ☐ Yes ☐ No f.
 What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
 (Check all that apply and briefly describe each activity in the text boxes below each activity.)
-Merchant education and/or training The West Virginia Bureau for Behavioral Health, through its six regional grantees and their sub-grantees, utilize the "See Red" Retailer Education Campaign for merchant-education purposes.
-A number of our grantees/youth presenters provided on-site merchant education to retailers in their respective counties.
-WVDHHR/BBH disseminated the "See Red?" material to all eligible (for Synar inspection) retailers throughout the state.
-The "See Red?" material was revised relative to changes in the photo IDs of youth under 18, by adding FDA requirement information and information relative to WV State Code §16-9A-2C (as amended). (the "C' was added to further clarify issuance to corporations/owners).
-The "See Red?" material was disseminated to retailers in all of our 55 counties.
-On-line "See Red" retailer education is still being developed for owners/corporations to use in conjunction with their own specific educational materials should they wish to use it.
-Of course, this may need to be revised should the law change to 21.
-While we actually do not implement non-enforcement compliant inspections, compliant Synar-inspected retailers receive a signed congratulatory certificate from WVDDH/BBH's Commissioner, Christina Mullins.
+Merchant education and/or training The West Virginia Bureau for Behavioral Health, through its six regional grantees and their sub-grantees, utilize retailer merchant-education material for its purpose.
+WVDHHR/BBH disseminated material to all eligible (for Synar inspection) retailers throughout the state.
+The material was revised relative to changes to the drivers license and the photo IDs of youth under 18 and under 21, adding FDA requirement information, and information relative to WV State Code §16-9A-2C (as amended). (the "C" was added to further clarify issuance to corporations/owners).
+The material was disseminated to retailers in our 55 counties.
+On-line retailer education will be developed for owners/corporations to use in conjunction with their own specific educational materials should they wish to use it.
+Of course, this will need to be revised when the law changes to 21.
+Until then, we will continue to add state law requirements as well as federal law requirements. ☐ Incentives for merchants who are in compliance (e.g., non-enforcement compliance checks in which compliant retailers are given positive reinforcement and non-compliant retailers are warned about youth access laws) While we do not implement non-enforcement compliant inspections, compliant Synar-inspected retailers receive a signed congratulatory certificate from WVDDH/BBH's Commissioner, Christina Mullins.
 Compliant Synar-inspected retailers are also listed on the website.
-Regional grantees may also send congratulatory letters/certificates, etc for those retailers who did not sell

-X Community education regarding youth access laws
+Regional grantees may also send congratulatory letters/certificates, etc. for those retailers who did not sell. □ Community education regarding youth access laws